manketsom/PDBTools/README.md

 To install matplotlib, use the following command:
 `pip install matplotlib`

+In order to get rid of a `libGL error` that may pop up whilst generating the temperature factor plot, use the following command to install a package that will sort out the error: `conda install -c conda-forge libstcdcxx-ng`

 # Getting the software from GitHub
 To retrieve this software from GitHub and clone it on your local machine, the following actions need to be conducted:
 If you have not already, download Git and install it onto your system.
 Git can be downloaded from the official Git website.